ashbrook-io/ashbrook-io.github.io/_posts/2018-02-22-for-each-file-cli-macos.md

 ---
 layout: post
-title: for each file cli macos
+title: For each file - CLI - MacOS
+published: true
+date: '2018-02-22'
 ---

 I had a need to cycle through some files to convert the encoding today.
 Had to lookup how to do this from the cli/terminal on a mac.